cloudmesh/cloudmesh-storage/README.md

 ### Configuration

-The `cloudmesh4.yaml` needs to be set as follows for the 'azure-blob' section under 'storage'.
+The `cloudmesh4.yaml` file needs to be set up as follows for the 'azure-blob' section under 'storage'.

 ```bash
   storage: